apache/openwhisk-runtime-go/README.md

 Then you should replace the main executable and  serve the `/run` requests directly in the replaced executable.
 Of course this means that the replaced executable should be able to serve the /init requests too.
 All of this should go in a library

-# How the new support work
+# How the new support works

-Support for Go will look like the following:
+The new support for Go will look like the following:

 ```
 package main